anthonyharrison/sbom4python/README.md

 ## Operation

 The `--module` option is used to identify the Python module.
 The `--system` option is used to indicate that the SBOM is to include all installed
 Python modules.

-The `--requirement` option is used to create an SBOM from a requirements.txt file.
-In this case, no transitive dependencies will be identified if this option is specified.
+The `--requirement` option is used to create an SBOM from a requirements.txt, pyproject.toml, setup.cfg or setup.py file.
+Whilst the filenames may be different e.g. requirements_test.txt can be specified, it is the file extension which determines the identification of the dependencies.
+Using this option will result in no transitive dependencies being identified.

 One of `--module`,  `--requirement` or `--system` must be specified.
 If multiple options are specified, the order of priority is `--module`, `--system` and `--requirement`.